Garage Door Cable Repair

 Metal garage door cables are pretty common these days.
 It’s a stronger material that lasts longer and can hold more weight.
 However, metal cables are also prone to rust.
 Cherry Hill can be particularly humid depending on the season, so you might experience this issue for yourself.
 It’s only a matter of time before metal cables snap from rust, so check them often and give us a call if you notice something wrong.

 • Jammed Cables

 If your garage door cables get jammed, you’re going to know all about it.
-The system is just going to cease being operational.
+The system is just going to cease being operational, the garage door panels won’t go up or down and the rollers will probably get stuck.
 There are a lot of things that can go wrong with a pulley or cable to cause jamming, but all of them are severe.
 If this happens to you, don’t try to unjam the cables, this could lead to serious bodily damages.
 You could end up releasing the tension and bringing the garage door down on top of you.
 Give us a call and explain the situation instead.
 We’re going to be able to get out to you ASAP.

 • Unwound Cables